See what our grads are doing

 “My resume and portfolio, which contains everything I experienced in two years at SUNY Plattsburgh, worked to get me my current internship at American Repertory Theatre.
 I worked especially hard to make an attractive portfolio since my field of interest is design.
 I collected all the pictures of what I produced from not only college theatre productions, but also two summer internships and theatre and art class works.

 “All the professors and staff in theatre department are very close to the students.
 If you are a person who wants to study in familiar circumstances, I believe SUNY Plattsburgh is the best choice.
 Also, they have variety of classes, events, and scholarships that make your college life satisfactory.”

 Shauna Ackerman, Class of 2003

-B.A.
-Theatre (Stage and Production Management)
+- B.A. in Theatre (Stage and Production Management), SUNY Plattsburgh

 “Many things that I learned at Plattsburgh helped prepare me for the ‘real world,’ most important of which was all of my hands-on stage managing experience.
 Being able to work on many different types of shows with several directors not only prepared me for stage-managing, but also equipped me with the interpersonal skills to work well with a variety of people.
 As a result, I have developed leadership, organizational, personal, and a variety of other skills that I use every day, both in and out of the office.
 I believe that the traits I have developed as a result of my experiences at Plattsburgh are responsible for my success thus far and for the future achievements I hope to accomplish.